themeum/kirki/readme.txt

 * FIX: Styling for the `dropdown-pages` control.
 * FIX: `switch` controls now properly resize based on the label used in the `choices` argument.
 * FIX: It is now possible to use `calc()` in CSS value controls.
-* FIX: Styles were being applied to the customizer even if they were not defined in the `kirki/config` filter.
+* FIX: Styles were being applied to the customizer even if they were not defined in the `xtkirki/config` filter.
 * FIX: Removed unnecessary class inheritances & other code cleanups.
 * NEW: Allow resetting options per-section.
 * NEW: Added new `color-palette` control.
 * NEW: Added `'transport' => 'auto'` to auto-calculate postMessage scripts from the `output` argument when possible.
-* NEW: Added Material design palettes in the `Kirki_Helper` class.
+* NEW: Added Material design palettes in the `XTKirki_Helper` class.
 * NEW: Allow changing the "Add Row" text on repeater fields.
 * NEW: Allow setting a limit for repeater rows.